Biodiv Sci ›› 2026, Vol. 34 ›› Issue (2): 25373. DOI: 10.17520/biods.2025373 cstr: 32101.14.biods.2025373

 Methods: To clarify the boundaries between two taxa within the J. recurva complex from the eastern Hengduan-Himalayan region, chloroplast DNA sequences were obtained from 197 individuals across 26 populations for lineage delimitation.
 While the molecular data delineated the phylogenetic framework, statistical morphological analyses and niche differentiation assessments were further conducted on representative populations.
 Additionally, ecological niche modeling was performed by integrating environmental climatic factors from both our sampling sites and previously published occurrence records.

-Conclusion: The above evidence supports classifying populations west of Cona County as J. recurva, while eastern populations represent J. coxii.
+Conclusion: The above evidence supports classifying populations west of Cona City as J. recurva, while eastern populations represent J. coxii.
 However, as this study relies exclusively on chloroplast DNA data, further research employing nuclear genome-derived molecular markers is warranted.

 Key words: Juniperus recurva, Juniperus coxii, species delimitation, integrative species concept